Kong/cloud-migration-journey/docs/explore/phase1.md

     <img src="../img/phase_1/3_route.png" width="400" /></div>
 </p>

-And now we are ready to validate we can consume the monolith application.
+And now we are ready to validate that you can consume the monolith application via the konnect runtime instance.

 ### Validation